ChristianSi/miniscripts/README.md

     caps and old-style numerals with their ASCII equivalents.
 This is useful if your reader cannot render the original characters.
 Perl script.
+  * **halftime:** Print half the time between two specified times on the same day; by default, the current time is used as start time and 22:00 (10 pm) is used as end time
   * **listdir:** Create a simple listing of a directory and its subdirectories in HTML format.
 Requires [txt2html](http://txt2html.sourceforge.net/).
 Bash shell script.